 A new employee will be asked by their employer to fill out a W-4 form, which is used to assess how much tax to withhold from the employee’s wages.
-Withholding depends on the employee’s circumstances, including whether they have dependents and what their tax filing status is, among other things.
+Withholding depends on the employee’s circumstances, including whether they have dependents and what their tax-filing status is, among other things.
 Employees who do not fill out a W-4 will be taxed as if they were single.

 Each allowance an employee claims on their W-4 will minimize withholding throughout the year.
 An employee can also request additional amounts be withheld from their paycheck.
 When taxes are filed, the goal for employees is to avoid a tax bill or a large refund, both of which can indicate that your tax payments during the year were off the mark.

-• Those with multiple income streams, including rental income, investment income, or income from side gigs, may need to take some time with their W-4 to ensure they’re withholding an appropriate amount, as well as paying quarterly estimated taxes if necessary.
+• Those with multiple income streams, including rental income, investment income, or income from side gigs, may need to take some time and thought when completing their W-4 to ensure they’re withholding an appropriate amount, as well as paying quarterly estimated taxes, if necessary.

 How do you know that your W-4 is accurate?
-You can assess based on the refund or bill you receive at tax time.
+You can assess that based on the refund or bill you receive at tax time.
 While a refund can feel like a windfall — and people often earmark it to pay off bills or fund a vacation, home improvement project, or other big-ticket purchase — the money represents an overpayment to the IRS.